Last Updated on November 17, 2022 by Leyla Kazim

-I’ve wanted to try my hand at making cheese since about Christmas 2005, when I was determined someone would get me a Lakeland cheese making kit for Christmas.
-But it never came to be.
+I’ve wanted to try my hand at making cheese since about Christmas 2005.
+I was determined someone would get me a Lakeland cheese making kit for Christmas, but it never came to be.

 No worries.
 Because I got to have a go at making fresh goat’s cheese on a farm in the Portuguese countryside, from that morning’s milk, whilst the goats bleated away in the field next door.
 I’m not sure it gets more authentic than that.
 Much cooler than any Lakeland kit.

-This is a great example of some of the unique experiences Intrepid weave into their tours, that you won’t find through a search engine.
-The little noodle bars, the backstreet bodegas, or the live Fado performance Joana took us to in a Lisbon restaurant, that had me covered in goosebumps through all three courses of my dinner.
+This is a great example of some of the unique experiences Intrepid Travel will weave into a travel tour, that you won’t find through a search engine.
+The little noodle bars, the backstreet bodegas.
+Or the live Fado performance Joana took us to in a Lisbon restaurant, that had me covered in goosebumps through all three courses of my dinner.

 |getting hands on with cheese making, Herdade da Amendoeira farm stay|